 Choosing the right dental residency program for international students is a major step towards achieving your goal of living and practicing in the US.
 Therefore, make sure you research thoroughly before applying to a dental school.
 Your experience as a dental student or resident will shape up your life.
 Talk directly to students and teachers of the school you want to attend and have a round of the school if possible.

 Lastly, what other factors do you consider while choosing a program?
+What is the best way to find and to choose the best dental residency program for international students.
 Let us know!

 You may find also these articles interesting: